djlakhani/Recipes-and-Reviews-Reserach/README.md

 ### Bivariate Analysis

-<p>In the bivariate analysis section, we have plotted a box-plot for the number steps and its distribution across health and diet recipes and a sctterplot for to examine the distribution of minutes against calories.</p>
+<p>In the bivariate analysis section, we have plotted a box-plot for the number steps and its distribution across health and diet recipes and a scatterplot for to examine the distribution of minutes against calories.</p>

 <iframe
   src="assets/steps.html"